dsunshi/dsunshi.github.io/_posts/2025-08-10-RAM_ROM_Optimization.md

 ---
 title: RAM/ROM Optimization
 description: Detailed ideas for intensive RAM/ROM optimization for embedded devices
-date: 2025-08-09 18:00:00 -0500
+date: 2025-08-10 18:00:00 -0500
 categories: [C]
 tags: [ram, rom, c]
 ---

 # RAM/ROM Optimization Theories

-This guide is meant to list some more advanced or unusual methods for finding and optimizing RAM and ROM usage in embedded C projects.
+This article is meant to list some more advanced or unusual methods for finding and optimizing RAM and ROM usage in embedded C projects.

 ## "Oversized" ROM data

 Since in C we must declare the data type it is possible to "oversize" the data.
-For example if we declare the type as `int`, but the value of the data is always less than 255 (where `char` would suffice), then we are losing 3 bytes per variable.
-While this may not sound like much, for large projects with large data tables this can easily amount to kilobytes of storage.
+For example if we declare the type as `int`, but the value of the data is always less than 255 (i.e. where '`char`' would suffice), then we are losing 3 bytes per variable.
+While this may not sound like much, for large projects with large data tables or data structures this can quickly amount to kilobytes of storage.

 To find such oversized ROM data we need a few inputs: